 ♦ = Associated Course: An Associated Course is a shared course that is moved from one program to another and occurs when a program version changes or when a student transfers between UMA programs which share courses.
 The diamond for an Associated Course represents a prior course with an associated grade that is factored into Satisfactory Academic Progress in the current program.
-Associated Course grades count as credits earned, credits attempted, towards maximum time frame, pace of completion and in the CGPA.
+Associated Courses count in the calculation of SAP as both attempted and earned (if successfully completed), and affect CGPA, POP and MTF based upon the earned grade.
+Please see the Grade Identification and Related Impact on SAP Elements chart.